filipsnastins/tomodachi-testcontainers/docs/guides/managing-test-isolation.md

 - Managing test isolation with the application means - the fastest approach, but it might not be feasible in all use cases.
   Most applications have a way of managing their data isolation, e.g., applications that scope what data a logged-in user can see.

+TODO
+Django test client can run each test in a database transaction and rollback it on teardown.
+With Testcontainers, we can't interact with the low-level internals of the apps, so we take different approaches.